eclipse-theia/theia-website/src/docs/message_service.md

 <img src="/message-service-error.png" alt="Message Service - error" style="max-width: 525px">

 By default, notifications will be displayed until the user closes them.
-You can optionally define a time out after which messages will be closed automatically:
+You can optionally define a time-out after which messages will be closed automatically:

 ```typescript
 this.messageService.info('Say Hello with timeout',{timeout: 3000})